vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 ### Cloud Consideration

-Once Istio is installed on any cloud, e.g. AWS, Azure, a Service of Type Loadbalancer provisions an external LoadBalancer.
+Once Istio is installed on any cloud, e.g. AWS, Azure, a Service of Type LoadBalancer provisions an external LoadBalancer.
 For example, an Elastic Load Balancer is created by default in AWS.

 ```bash